PLOS/ambraproject/Quickstart-Guide.md

 ## Wombat

-Wombat is the frontend component of our service-oriented publishing platform.
-Wombat is a web application that pulls most of its article data from Rhino, and displays it using journal-specific freemarker templates.
+Wombat is the front-end component of the publishing platform.
+Wombat is a web application that pulls most of its article data from Rhino, and displays it using customizable FreeMarker templates.
 Since Wombat gets its data from Rhino, you will need a Rhino server running first.

 ## Rhino

-Rhino is the back-end service for ingesting and storing article information.
-Rhino provides an API to create, read, update, and delete articles and article accessories.
+Rhino is the back-end service for ingesting and storing article content and metadata.
+Rhino provides an API to create, read, update, and delete articles and associated data.

-## Content Repo (crepo)
+## Content Repo (CRepo)

-The Content Repo is a append-only repository of article assets, including the manuscript XML and all images.
+The Content Repo is an append-only repository of article assets, including the manuscript XML and all images.

-# Deploying pre-built WAR files
+# Pre-built WAR files

-You can set up and run ambra without compiling any code.
-Simply use the war files provided [here](https://plos.github.io/ambraproject/releases.html), and follow the instructions for [Deploying the artifacts to Tomcat](#deploying-the-artifacts-to-tomcat).
+You can set up and run Ambra without compiling any code.
+Simply use the `.war` files provided on our [Releases page](https://plos.github.io/ambraproject/releases.html), and follow the instructions for [deploying the artifacts to Tomcat](#deploying-the-artifacts-to-tomcat).

 # Compiling the components